 Campus leadership and activities staff are available and eager to meet with you to discuss the logistics of planning your event, so please come to us with any questions you have.
-Call extension 6005 for office hours or email firstname.lastname@example.org to schedule an appointment.
+Call x6005 for office hours or email firstname.lastname@example.org to schedule an appointment.

 Events cannot take place prior to the first day of classes (orientation period) or beyond one week after classes end (graduation period).
-The student event cut-off date for the 2014 spring term is May 11.
+The student event cut-off date for the 2014 fall term is December 14.

-ALCOHOL: For events involving alcohol, you must meet with the assistant dean of students for campus leadership and activities, Pam Tinto, at least 14 business days in advance of your event to discuss the alcohol service at the event.
+ALCOHOL: For events involving alcohol, you must meet with the associate dean of students for campus leadership and activities, Pam Tinto, at least two weeks in advance of your event to discuss the alcohol service at the event.
 Email firstname.lastname@example.org to make an appointment for an alcohol consultation.

-The event registration form must be filled out to request and reserve a space with the event services and summer programs office and to register your event with campus leadership and activities.
+Visit the newly redesigned event registration system to request and reserve a space with the event services and summer programs office and to register your event with campus leadership and activities.
 Once this form is completed, you will receive an email from the events services and summer programs office confirming your space reservation.

-All ERFs must be completed by 4 p.m. at least ten business days (not including the day it's submitted) before your event.
+All requests must be submitted by 4 p.m. at least two weeks (not including the day it's submitted) before your event.
 There are no exceptions to this policy.
 We encourage you to register the event more than ten days in advance, especially if you are planning to hold an event with a large number of attendees, off-campus performers, or where alcohol is served.
 This will allow us time to help you make the necessary arrangements, and to let you know if the event cannot happen for some reason.
 If the event cannot happen, you will then have adequate time to cancel/reschedule it.

 If necessary, please be sure to contact media services as soon as your event is approved, at least one week prior to the event, to schedule equipment, technicians, and discuss service fees.
-Requests can be made online at http://bit.ly/psDQSJ.
+Requests can be made by email at email@example.com.

 IMPORTANT CHANGE FOR EVENTS